-Matters to finding should be considered related to the procedural requirement described as Finding 2019-001 in the accompanying schedule of findings and recommendations.
+Matters to finding should be considered related to the procedural requirement described as Finding 2018-001 in the accompanying schedule of findings and recommendations.

-We have determined the National School District's Measure N Independent Citizens' Oversight Committee and its involvement is in compliance with Education Code Sections 15278 through 15282.
+We have determined, that with exception to the finding noted above, the National School District Citizens' Oversight Committee and its involvement is in compliance with Education Code sections 15278 through 15282.

-Our audit of compliance made for the purposes set forth in the second and third paragraphs of this report above not necessarily disclose all instances of noncompliance.
+Our audit of compliance made for the purposes set forth in the second and third paragraphs of this report above would not necessarily disclose all instances of noncompliance.